 Before going into more detail I should give my usual spoiler warning for all those that want to go headfirst into the series.
 If you are already interested enough or trust my judgement in this regard you should probably stop reading now and just get the series.
 If you want to continue reading you should know that there are a few things I´m going to mention that could spoil your enjoyment of the series.
 Yes, I´m going to tell the main storyline so you may know what it´s all about but that is information you may have already gotten from the solicitations.
 But there will be other things I will mention like plotpoints so from here on you are on your own risk.

 Okay, still with me ?
-Then I´m going to begin my ode to JUSTICE LEAGUE _ GENERATION LOST which is just three kinds of Airwolf.
+Then I´m going to begin my ode to JUSTICE LEAGUE - GENERATION LOST which is just three kinds of Airwolf.
 If you have read BLACKEST NIGHT ( if not this is a spoiler for the whole series ) you know that a few dead heroes and villains have been brought back to life by the white light.
-Although BLACKEST NIGHT has been marketed as DC superhero zombies the same could be said about BRIGHTEST DAY because of that.
-One of the characters that returned was Maxwell Lord, still infamous for shooting Blue Beetle ( Ted Kord ) and having his neck broken by Wonder Woman.
+Although BLACKEST NIGHT has been marketed to comic fans as DC superhero zombies the same could be said about BRIGHTEST DAY because of that.
+One of the characters that returned was Maxwell Lord, still infamous for shooting Blue Beetle ( Ted Kord ) in the head and having his neck broken by Wonder Woman.
 So the big question was what was the plan behind this ?
 And what was his plan ?

 Because Max has always been a master strategist and no matter what the big plan of the white light was for him we all knew it was nothing compared to Max´ master plan.